kubernetes/community/contributors/design-proposals/propagation.md

 1. All containers use this volume will share the same propagation mode.

 1. (From @jonboulle) May cause cross-runtime compatibility issue.

+1. It's not possible to validate a pod + mount propagation.
+Mount propagation is stored in a HostPath PersistentVolume object, while privileged mode is stored in Pod object.
+Validator sees only one object and we don't do cross-object validation and can't reject non-provileged pod that uses a PV with shared mount propagation.

 ### Make HostPath shared for privileged containers, slave for non-privileged.